 Though operationalized across studies variously, some combination of these broad domains of parenting are widely understood to be important for child development in diverse theories of parental influence (Carlson and Magnuson, 2011).
 For example, “authoritative” parenting, characterized by optimal levels of the two domains of “warmth” and “control,” has long been considered beneficial to healthy child development by balancing a high degree of responsivity to children’s emotional needs while also setting and consistently enforcing boundaries (Baumrind 1966, Maccoby and Martin 1983).
 Explication of why, specifically, father involvement in these domains should impact child outcomes has received relatively less attention (Pleck, 2010a).
-Overall, the extant evidence, from high-income Western settings, suggests that independent beneficial effects of fathers may stem from their role as a second parent rather than their maleness (Pleck, 2010b).
+Overall, the extant evidence, from high-income Western settings, suggests that independent beneficial effects of fathers may stem from their role as a second parent rather than their maleness per se (Pleck, 2010b).
 Some gender differences in parenting behaviors may exist, and shared parenting behaviors may have differential effects when exhibited by mothers or fathers, though the evidence is mixed (Pleck, 2010b) and likely to be highly dependent on contextual norms.
 The mechanisms of these effects may also be influenced by child gender (e.g., father as gender-role model) and age as a result of reciprocal dynamics (Pleck 2010b).
 The present study explores the impact of father involvement in a context of exclusively marital parenting where father absence is temporary and circumstantial (e.g., episodic migratory work), and where gendered cultural norms and division of labor result in a dominant role of mothers in childrearing.
 Consistent with the literature, we hypothesize that father involvement may positively impact a) child outcomes directly (e.g., through engagement) and indirectly (e.g., through maternal support) and b) maternal outcomes as a result of this second, indirect pathway.

 Empirical evidence on father involvement and maternal and child outcomes in Low and Middle Income Countries (LMIC)